 2009 Crew Chief: Chad Knaus

 But as the season wore on, Johnson’s team heated up as they usually do once the playoffs draw near.
-Finding Victory Lane again at Dover in June, he took seven more top 10 finishes in the second half of the regular season to remain comfortably inside the top 5 in points.
+Finding victory lane again at Dover in June, he took seven more top-10 finishes in the second half of the regular season to remain comfortably inside the top five in points.
 In the process came another major highlight; Johnson’s third win at Indianapolis, where he became the first driver to post back-to-back wins in NASCAR’s 400-miler at the legendary racetrack.

 Once the Chase began in September, Johnson was well-positioned for success, with his first three wins seeding him second in the Chase.
-Then, in the final ten races Johnson did what he does best: his Lowe’s Chevrolet posted nine top ten finishes, including four wins, as he coasted to the title for the fourth year in a row.
+Then, in the final 10 races Johnson did what he does best: his Lowe’s Chevrolet posted nine top-10 finishes, including four wins, as he coasted to the title for the fourth year in a row.

 2009 Team Ranking: 1st.
 With four straight titles out of the Hendrick camp, is there any doubt as to which driver is number one?